dan1t0/OfelIA/README.md

 Ensure that the python script (`ofelia.py`) is located in the same directory as the `config.json` and `apikey.json` files.

 4. **Automator Script**
-* Open Automator.app and choose "Quick Action":
+* Open Automator.app, create "New Document" and choose "Quick Action":
 ![Automator](img/automator.png)
 * Select `Workflow receives current` "text" `in` "any application"
+* Pick the "Run AppleScript" action
-* Drag or pick "Run AppleScript" (copy/paste the content of `ofelia.scpt`)
+* Copy paste the content of `ofelia.scpt` and manually adjust the path to `ofelia.py`
 * Save as a cool name, for example: "AI"
 ![AppleScript](img/AppleScript.png)